kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

   swap limit for workloads.
 - Investigate eviction behavior with swap enabled.

-#### Beta
+#### Beta 1

-- Add support for controlling swap consumption at the pod level [via cgroups].
-- Handle usage of swap during container restart boundaries for writes to tmpfs (which may require pod cgroup change beyond what container runtime will do at container cgroup boundary).
+- Enable Swap Support using Burstable QoS Pods only.
+- Enable Swap Support for Cgroup v2 Only.
 - Add swap memory to the Kubelet stats api.
 - Determine a set of metrics for node QoS in order to evaluate the performance of nodes with and without swap enabled.
-- Better understand relationship of swap with memory QoS in cgroup v2 (particularly `memory.high` usage).
-- Collect feedback from test user cases.
+- Make sure node e2e jobs that use swap are healthy
 - Improve coverage for appropriate scenarios in testgrid.

+#### Beta 2
+- Publish a Kubernetes doc page encoring user to use encrypted swap if they wish to enable this feature.
+- Handle usage of swap during container restart boundaries for writes to tmpfs (which may require pod cgroup change beyond what container runtime will do at container cgroup boundary).

 [via cgroups]: #restrict-swap-usage-at-the-cgroup-level